 - Quite often, if you are seeking NHS Continuing Healthcare funding, the NHS will require you to have a Health and Welfare LPA if your loved one has lost mental capacity.
 This also gives loved ones access to vital medical records.

-With an LPA the appointed person can manage finances and/or healthcare or medical issues for you in the future if you reach the point where you are no longer able to make decisions for yourself.
-This document is vital if you want to ensure that your most important decisions are protected and your intentions are stated clearly.
+With an LPA, the appointed person can manage finances and/or healthcare or medical issues for you in the future if you reach the point where you are no longer able to make decisions for yourself.
+This document is vital if you want to ensure that your most important decisions are protected.
 We can help you to ensure that you don’t leave vital choices in your life to chance.